WATechnology STOP Wasting Shielding Gas

 bulletThe use of synthetic high performance lubricants should help.
 Quantified data is needed not just marketing hype!

-bulletThe Continuously Variable Transmission (CVT) in our Nissan Murano works great and avoids all gears.
+bulletThe Continuously Variable Transmission (CVT) in our Nissan Murano worked great and avoided all gears.
 It also keeps the engine at the ideal operating rpm!

 bulletComposite materials and ceramics should lower friction considerably.